Diltiazem: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Rhinitis, headache, sore throat, constipation, edema (fluid retention), and skin rashes (although these are usually transient), and a lack of energy are the most commonly reported side effects.
+- Rhinitis, headache, sore throat, constipation, edema (fluid retention), skin rashes (although these are usually transient), and a lack of energy are the most commonly reported side effects.

 - May slightly reduce resting heart rate.
 However, in some people, it may cause an abnormally slow heart rate; those with preexisting heart conditions are more at risk.

 - May occasionally cause liver injury; however, this is usually reversible on discontinuation.

 - May not be suitable for people with certain preexisting heart conditions, and in those with low blood pressure (less than 90 mmHg systolic).
 Caution should be used when giving diltiazem to people with kidney or liver disease, because not many studies have been done in people with these conditions.

 - May interact with a number of other drugs including cimetidine, clonidine, digoxin, anesthetics, those that are metabolized by certain hepatic enzymes such as CYP3A4, statins, and some other drugs that also affect the heart (such as beta-blockers).

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - Extended-release diltizem capsules should be taken on an empty stomach (this means one hour before food or two hours after food).
 Most other diltiazem formulations can be taken either with or without food; however, you should always check the instructions on the label.

 - Extended-release tablets and capsules should be swallowed whole.
 Do not crush or chew.